 The moral is: successful rebranding is a rebranding endeavor that has a strong rationale behind it.
 Rest assured that your decision to rebrand is wise if you’ve decided to rebrand for one of the following reasons.

 Your company’s philosophy might have undergone a change.
 New philosophy means new values.
 And since the brand and the brand identity around it communicate your company’s views and values, they will need to be modified too.

 You might decide to position your business differently in the market.
-This might happen owing to the fact that you wish to penetrate a new market.
+This might happen owing to the fact that you wish to try a new market penetration strategy.

 Or it could be because you want to present yourself differently to your current target market, in some or all of your existing markets.
 Whichever one it is, rebranding is a way to go!